-A Message from Amy J. Goldberg, MD, FACS, Interim Chair of Surgery, Chief of Trauma & Surgical Critical Care,
+A Message from Amy J. Goldberg, MD, FACS, Chair and Professor of Surgery, Chief of Trauma & Surgical Critical Care,

 We achieve excellence in patient care and resident education by adhering to our departmental core values.
 These are the principles that motivate the people in our organization.
 Since it is important for a leader to help define and articulate these tenets, please permit me as Interim Chairperson to reiterate these fundamental principles of the Temple Department of Surgery.
 They are quality, respect, safety, teamwork, trust, and integrity.
 These are the core values that our faculty, residents, and support staff will not compromise.
 They define who we are.
 They energize us and make work fun.

 In addition to our departmental core values, the six ACGME core competencies help us achieve clinical excellence because they define what we do and help us to measure it.
 In essence, the six core competencies (patient care, medical knowledge, practice-based learning and improvement, interpersonal and communication skills, professionalism, and systems-based practice) help us recognize and measure clinical excellence.
 An excellent surgeon is someone who is better than most of their peers in all of the core competencies.
 At Temple, our finishing chief residents excel in all the core competencies.
 This requires ongoing constructive but rigorous assessment and feedback between faculty and residents (i.e. faculty evaluate the residents and residents evaluate the faculty), which we take seriously.